Is an invoice a legal document?

 Invoices vs Legal Contracts

-Don’t hesitate to sell your invoices to Bankers Factoring today, allowing your company’s financial health to blossom even further.
-With Bankers Factoring, bridge your gaps in cash flow, gain access to immediate working capital, protect your company from bad debt, and receive financial assistance from an award-winning factoring company with over two decades of experience.
+Donโt hesitate to sell your invoices to Bankers Factoring today, allowing your companyโs financial health to blossom even further.
+With Bankers Factoring, you bridge cash flow gaps, access working capital instantly, protect your company from bad debt, and get financial assistance from an experienced factoring company.